-This is Part 1 of a 6-part series on kickstarting your side hustle in 2018! 👊
+This is Part 1 of a 6-part series on kickstarting your side hustle! 👊

 Starting your own freelance business is one of the most rewarding career changes you can make.